MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Medicham Happy`
 `Medicham Name`: But of course.
+I can't wait until our wishes come true~🎵

+`Ekans Special1`
-I can't wait until our wishes come true~🎵 Ekans Special0: My wish is for a broader lower jaw.
+`Ekans Name`: My wish is for a broader lower jaw.

+`Ekans Special1`
-Ekans Special0: I want bigger jaws so I can swallow bigger things whole.
+`Ekans Name`: I want bigger jaws so I can swallow bigger things whole.

+`Medicham Special1`
-Medicham Special0: My wish is for a place where I can meditate in peace~🎵 Medicham Special0: With no one to bother me...
+`Medicham Name`: My wish is for a place where I can meditate in peace~🎵

+`Medicham Special1`
+`Medicham Name`: With no one to bother me...

+`Medicham Special1`
-Medicham Special0: It would be magnificent if I could meditate for a year without food~🎵
+`Medicham Name`: It would be magnificent if I could meditate for a year without food~🎵

 `Medicham Surprised`
 `Medicham Name`: Giyaaaaaaaaaaaaaaaaaah!